AkBo24/hive-ai-frontend-challenge/README.md

 ## Getting Started

-First, ensure you have `NPM` installed an any dependencies necessary to run a React (Next.JS) project.
+First, ensure you have `NPM` installed and any dependencies necessary to run a React (Next.JS) project.
 Then run the development server:

 ```bash